-Our compensation programs align our NEOs' interests with those of our shareholders by rewarding performance that meets or exceeds the goals the Compensation Committee establishes with the objective of increasing shareholder value.
-Our Compensation Discussion and Analysis (CD&A), which begins on page 22 of this Proxy Statement, provides extensive detail regarding our compensation philosophy and objectives, the elements of executive compensation and our compensation practices.
+Our executive compensation program aligns our NEOs' interests with those of our shareholders by rewarding performance that meets or exceeds the goals the Compensation Committee establishes with the objective of increasing shareholder value.
+Our CD&A, which begins on page 23 of this Proxy Statement, provides a detailed description of our compensation philosophy and objectives, the elements of executive compensation and our compensation practices.
 We encourage you to review the CD&A before voting on this proposal.

-Highlights of our compensation philosophy and program for the 2014 fiscal year include the following:
+Highlights of our compensation philosophy and program for the 2015 fiscal year include the following:

 - Performance-Based Pay: Consistent with our pay-for-performance philosophy, approximately 70% of the annual compensation opportunity for our CEO and the other NEOs, was delivered in the form of variable pay tied to financial performance. - No Employment Agreements: The Company no longer maintains employment agreements with any of the NEOs.
 Severance benefits for our CEO are provided under a separate severance agreement, and severance benefits for all other NEOs are provided under an executive severance plan. - Limited Use of Gross-Ups: We limit our use of tax gross-up payments to those relating to relocation-related benefits.
-During the 2014 fiscal year no tax gross-up payments were made to any of the NEOs. - Double-Trigger Change in Control Provisions: Our plans include "double-trigger" change in control provisions, which preclude acceleration of vesting of outstanding cash and equity-based awards upon a change in control if such awards are assumed or substituted.
-In these instances, our plans preclude acceleration of vesting unless an employee is terminated. - Clawback Provisions: All of our equity-based awards and annual incentive awards contain provisions designed to recoup such awards for violation of non-compete covenants or engaging in conduct that is detrimental to the Company.
+During the 2015 fiscal year, no tax gross-up payments were made to any of the NEOs. - Double-Trigger Change in Control Provisions: Our executive compensation plans include "double-trigger" change in control provisions, which preclude the acceleration of vesting of outstanding cash and equity-based awards upon a change in control if such awards are assumed or substituted unless an employee is terminated in connection with the change in control. - Clawback Provisions: All of our equity-based awards and annual incentive awards contain provisions designed to enable the Company to recover such awards if the recipient violates the noncompetition covenant or engages in conduct detrimental to the Company.
 In addition, our Executive Compensation Recovery Policy allows the Company to recover annual incentive award payments and equity award distributions in the event of a required accounting restatement due to material non-compliance with any financial reporting requirement. - Significant Stock Ownership: Each of our NEOs is expected to maintain a significant amount of his or her accumulated wealth in the form of Common Shares.
-The ownership guidelines are 10 times base salary for our CEO, 5 times base salary for our President and 3 times base salary for all other NEOs.
+The ownership guidelines are 10 times base salary for our CEO, 5 times base salary for our COO and 3 times base salary for all other NEOs.

 - Independent Consultants: Our Compensation Committee engages an independent consultant to advise with respect to executive compensation levels and practices.
-The consultant provides no services to management and had no prior relationship with any of our NEOs. - Compensation Risk Assessment: The Company conducted an annual review of its compensation programs for the 2014 fiscal year and concluded that the compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company. - Independent Compensation Committee: Each member of our Compensation Committee satisfies the applicable independence requirements set forth in the NYSE Rules and under Rule 10C-1 promulgated by the SEC under the Exchange Act.
-Each member of our Compensation Committee also qualifies as an outside director for purposes of IRC § 162(m) and as a non-employee director for purposes of Rule 16b-3 under the Exchange Act. - Insider Trading Policy; Anti-Hedging Policy: Our insider trading policy prohibits all Company employees, including our NEOs and members of the Board, from engaging in certain hedging transactions relating to Company securities held by them, including short sales, the purchase of puts, calls or listed options and hedging transactions such as prepaid variable forwards, equity swaps, caps, collars and exchange funds.
+The consultant provides no services to management and had no prior relationship with any of our NEOs. - Compensation Risk Assessment: The Company conducted an annual review of its compensation programs for the 2015 fiscal year and concluded that the compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company. - Independent Compensation Committee: Each member of our Compensation Committee satisfies the applicable independence requirements set forth in the NYSE Rules and under Rule 10C-1 promulgated by the SEC under the Exchange Act.
+Each member of our Compensation Committee also qualifies as an outside director for purposes of IRC § 162(m) and as a non-employee director for purposes of Rule 16b-3 under the Exchange Act. - Insider Trading Policy; Anti-Hedging Policy: Our Insider Trading Policy prohibits all Company employees, including our NEOs and members of the Board, from engaging in certain hedging transactions relating to Company securities held by them, including short sales, the purchase of puts, calls or listed options and hedging transactions such as prepaid variable forwards, equity swaps, caps, collars and exchange funds.